sakuli/Docs/content/writing_tests/anatomy.md

 ### _logs

-The `_logs` folder will be automatically created, when Sakuli starts the first execution.
+The folder '_logs' is created automatically when Sakuli starts the first execution.
-To change the path of the created `_logs` folder, you can use `sakuli.log.folder` See [Configuring Tests](/configuring_tests) for further information.
+To change the path of the created folder '_logs' you can use 'sakuli.log.folder'.
+See [Configuring Tests](/configuring_tests) for more information.

 #### _screenshots

-Sakuli saves all error screenshots in this folder which is configurabale withe these properties:
+Sakuli stores all error screenshots in this folder, which can be configured with these properties:
 - `sakuli.screenshot.onError`
 - `sakuli.screenshot.dir`
 - `sakuli.screenshot.storage`

-See [Configuring Tests](/configuring_tests) for further information.
+See [Configuring Tests](/configuring_tests) for more information.

 #### sakuli.log

 Sakuli logs all information about the test execution in this file.
-To configure the log level, you can use `log.level`.
+To configure the log level you can use 'log.level'.

 ### .steps.cache file

-The `.steps.cache` file will be created after the first successful execution.
-It contains the step names in a test case (defined with `testcase.endOfStep()`).
-With the correct steps cache file, Sakuli can omit the last step `Finished Step UNNAMED with state Ok.`
+The file 'steps.cache' is created after the first successful execution.
+It contains the step names of a test case (defined with `testcase.endOfStep()`).
+With the correct `.steps.cache` file Sakuli can omit the last step `Finished step UNNAMED with state Ok.`.

 ### testsuite.suite